3 Kinda Gross Things Babies Will Experience

 Need to soothe sore gums?
 Dentinox® Teething Gel can help to ease pain, and soothe the infection.

 3. Sticky Eyes

 Babies tend to suffer from sticky eyes due to the size of their tear ducts.
 It’s pretty common, and kinda gross.
-The stuff coming out of their eyes can range from watery, sticky to gunky, and the colours can be white, yellow or even green.
+The stuff coming out of their eyes can range from watery, or sticky to gunky, and the colours can be white, yellow or even green.
 Lovely.

-If left unchecked, it can cause distress for both little one and mom; so read more here, and if you need a little extra help clearing the gunk, pick up some Dentinox® Eye Wipes, which are great on the go.
+If left unchecked, it can cause distress for both little one and mum; so read more here, and if you need a little extra help clearing the gunk, pick up some Dentinox® Eye Wipes, which are great on the go.